RedLegDev/vibe-coding-presentation/slides.md

 <div class="text-lg">
 <v-clicks>

-- The Rise of AI Development Tools
+- The Rapidly Evolving Landscape
-- Use Cases for Large Language Models (LLMs)
 - Leveraging LLMs for Product Management
+- Use Cases for Large Language Models
-- Hands-on Demos and Workflows
+- AI Development Tools & Demos
 - Applying Lessons to the Business

 </v-clicks>